KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 _Get the shape of a dataset_

-Syntax: `.hdf5.getDataShape[fname;oname]`
+Syntax: `.hdf5.getDataShape[fname;dname]`

 Where

--   `fname` is the HDF5 file containing the dataset as a string
+-   `fname` is the name of a HDF5 file as a string
--   `oname` name of the dataset of interest as a string
+-   `dname` is the name of the dataset of interest as a string

 returns an numerical list indicating the shape of the dataset